canvasandcodes/Mindful-Support-by-Namita/README.md

 # 🌱 Mindful Support by Namita

 **Mindful Support by Namita** is a lightweight, browser-based mental health assistance tool designed to make everyday self-care simple and approachable.
-It provides short guided practices, helpful coping techniques, and resources you can use anytime — no sign-up or downloads required.
+It provides short guided practices, helpful coping techniques, and resources you can use anytime.
+No sign-up or downloads required.

 ---